TimonLevy/Networking/Bigous Protocolous.md

 * The client will send messages encrypted with it's client key and decrypt messages from the server using the server's key.
 * The server will send messages encrypted with it's server key and decrypt messages from the client using the client's key.

+Another feature TLS version 1.3 provides, is the ability to send a client hello message together with the first byte of data already encrypted!
+This is called a 0-RTT handshake.

 ### Alert Protocol

 This protocol will alert the recipient in case of an error or warning, the alerts are labeled by level of severity.
 In case of a fata severity the connection is immediately terminated and the session nullified, to not let a new connection use the same parameters and potentially repeat the error.